taron-jamal/calcSum/README.md

 # calcSum
-Static website using JavaScript to factor the sum of two numbers.
+Factor the sum of two numbers.

 Reference: